efliks/demoscene-legacy/README.md

 Back in the early 2000s, I was part of a Polish online group of Assembler enthusiasts called New Age Assembler Group or NAAG (now defunct).
 Some of our works made it to the broader demoscene.
-For example, in June 2002 we released a zin (in Polish) that can be found [here](http://www.pouet.net/prod.php?which=50666).
+For example, in June 2002 we released our only zine that can still be found [here](http://www.pouet.net/prod.php?which=50666).

 Here is a collection of graphical effects, intros and games,